Parmesan Herb Roasted Acorn Squash

 This post may contain affiliate links.
 Please read our disclosure policy.

-Winter squash has comes in a lovely range of shapes and colors.
-All eye-catching, but that doesn’t give them enough credit.
-Seasoned in a mix of dried thyme, rosemary and oregano, this roasted acorn squash recipe is sprinkled with Parmesan that melts right in.
-It is a simple fall – winter side dish.
+Seasoned in a mix of dried thyme, rosemary and oregano, this easy roasted acorn squash recipe is sprinkled with Parmesan cheese that melts right in.
+It’s a simple fall – winter side dish.
 And the best part is that you just slice the squash, leaving the skin on.
-It is so easy to turn roasted squash into something pretty special.
+It is so simple to turn roasted squash into something special.
+Winter squash comes in a lovely range of shapes and colors.
+All eye-catching, but that doesn’t give them enough credit for their savory taste and natural sweetness.

 Parmesan Herb Roasted Acorn Squash

 Most of the prep is just slicing the squash.
-And once you get the hang of it, it goes pretty fast.
+Once you get the hang of it, it goes pretty fast.
 Then you toss the squash with a mix of olive oil and spices before it goes on the sheet pan.

 This is an all-purpose side with flavors that take you from fall straight through winter.
-It’s easy enough for a weeknight, but it can hold its own during a holiday meal.
+It’s easy enough for a weeknight, but it can hold its own during a holiday meal like Thanksgiving or Christmas.

 Can You Eat Squash Skin?